Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsubsection{Beyond Pure Wage Floor Constraints}

 \paragraph{Local bargaining constraint.}

-We consider the constraint $g(\Upsilon_j,\W) = \kappa_j \Upsilon_j + \left(1-\kappa_j\right)\W$, which is motivated by settings with firm-level bargaining, where $\W$ can be interpreted as an outside wage, or two-tier bargaining, where $\W$ is a floor determined in sectoral negotiations. \footnote{In many settings, wage floors are determined in sectoral negotiations between employer associations and sectoral unions.
+Motivated by settings with firm-level bargaining, where $\W$ can be interpreted as an outside wage, or two-tier bargaining, where $\W$ is a floor determined in sectoral negotiations, we consider the constraint $g_j(\Upsilon_j,\W) = \kappa_j \Upsilon_j + \left(1-\kappa_j\right)\W$. \footnote{In many settings, wage floors are determined in sectoral negotiations between employer associations and sectoral unions.
 For firm $j$, we assume the wage floor is unrelated to $j$'s productivity and only depends on sectoral factors.
-As firms may be covered by different agreements, we can allow the wage floors to vary across firms, i.e., $\W_j$, without loosing any of the insights developed here.
-In the empirical analysis, we test whether firm-level demand shocks affect firm-level average wage floors, $\W_j$, finding no such impacts.} This constraint can be derived from a Nash bargaining problem in which, first, the firm commits to an employment level and, second, a local union negotiates over the wage taking employment as given. \footnote{More precisely, the Nash bargaining problem is $\max_{\{W\}} \left[(W - \W) L \right]^{\kappa_j} \left[\Phi f(L) - WL\right]^{1-\kappa_j}$.
-See \citet{Holden1988} and \citet{Moene1988} for bargaining models that share this structure.
-These papers, however, do not explicitly incorporate labor supply constraints nor allow for unconstrained firms for which the wage constraint does not bind.
-There are other bargaining structures that do not fit our set-up, including bargaining models in which the wage negotiation takes place before the firm chooses employment \citep[e.g.,][]{NickellAndrews1983,AbowdLemieux1993} and efficient bargaining models in which negotiations determine both employment and wages \citep[e.g.,][]{McDonaldSolow1981, BrownAshenfelter1986}.} We interpret $\kappa_j\in(0,1)$ as the bargaining power of the local union.
+As firms may be covered by different agreements, we can allow the wage floors to vary across firms, i.e., $\W_j$, without losing any of the insights developed here.
+In the empirical analysis, we test whether firm-level demand shocks affect firm-level average wage floors, $\W_j$, and find no such effects.} This constraint can be derived from a Nash bargaining problem in which the firm first commits to an employment level, and the local union then negotiates over the wage, treating employment as given. \footnote{More precisely, the Nash bargaining problem is $\max_{\{W\}} \left[(W - \W) L \right]^{\kappa_j} \left[\Phi f(L) - WL\right]^{1-\kappa_j}$.
+See \citet{Holden1988} and \citet{Moene1988} for models with similar structure.
+These papers, however, do not incorporate a firm-level labor supply curve nor allow for unconstrained firms for whom the wage constraint does not bind.} We interpret $\kappa_j\in(0,1)$ as the bargaining power of the local union.